o355/PyWeather/README.md

 PyWeather is the culmination of thousands of hours of work poured into a silly little project that got more advanced over time.

 I hope that you can enjoy PyWeather as much as I enjoy making PyWeather, so, let's get started!

+## PyWeather Update - 2/7/18 (because mailing lists are dumb)
+Here's a short PyWeather update as of 2/7.

+* The Universal PyWeather Updater is slowly but steadily making progress.
+I expect it to start working in late February.
+* PyWeather 0.6.4 beta will be released in late May 2018, with QA starting in late April 2018.
+* After the Universal PyWeather Updater is complete I'll evaluate what I have to do for 0.6.4 beta.

 ## Requirements
 To run PyWeather, you'll need: